Paul Tierney (referee)

-Paul Tierney (born 25 December 1980) is a football referee from Wigan, Greater Manchester, who referees in the English Premier League.
+Paul Tierney (born 25 December 1980) is a football referee from Wigan, Greater Manchester, who referees in the Premier League.
 He first officiated in the Premier League on 30 August 2014.
-Tierney was promoted to the FIFA list of referees in 2018, but was removed again in 2022.
-He is registered with the Lancashire Football Association.
+He was promoted to the FIFA list of referees in 2018, but was removed again in 2022.
+Tierney is registered with the Lancashire Football Association.

+Career

-Tierney was the assistant referee for the 2010 FA Cup Final.
+He was the assistant referee for the 2010 FA Cup Final.
 At the time of his promotion to the Select Group, Tierney had been on the National List of Referees since 2009 and had refereed more than 230 matches.
 He was the fourth official for the 2014 FA Vase Final.